tpwres/teczki-polskiego-wrestlingu/content/a/ptw-exits.md

 Blaze, who had been a vocal supporter of PTW up to this point, expressed his disappointment with the [Total Blast](@/e/ptw/2024-05-11-ptw-6.md) show, and slowly but surely turned against the project.
 Dziedzic openly appeared under his real name (Kacper Dziedzic), in a shoot-style interview.
 He discussed various backstage topics, from the creation of gimmicks to issues in PTW and the wider Polish scene.
-He supported the vision of _Polish Wrestling Without Boundaries_, a phrase which Pawłowski coined but never truly committed to.
+He supported the vision of _Polish wrestling without boundaries_, a phrase which Pawłowski coined but never truly committed to.
 This concept is about inter-promotional cooperation on the Polish scene.
 Dziedzic alleged that, even if Pawłowski disliked his remarks, he will stay loyal to PTW as that's where his heart is.
 He stated that he's going to attend PTW training on the upcoming Sunday, and face possible consequences.

 On Sunday, June 2nd, a rumor was posted on the PTW Facebook fan group that Dziedzic, [Sinister](@/w/sinister.md) and [Marcelito](@/w/marcelito.md) have been released by PTW.
 The fans quickly linked these departures with the shoot interview of Dziedzic.
-On the next day, Monday June 3rd, Dziedzic confirmed his departure from PTW in a [heartfelt goodbye post][dziedzic-farewell-insta] on Instagram.
+On the next day, Monday, June 3rd, Dziedzic confirmed his departure from PTW in a [heartfelt goodbye post][dziedzic-farewell-insta] on Instagram.
 After some teasing on his Instagram Stories, Sinister confirmed the speculations as well.
 On Wednesday, June 5th 2024, he shared a [farewell post][sinister-farewell-insta] of his own.
-Shortly after that, referee Seweryn also confirmed his departure on his Instagram story.
+Shortly after that, [referee Seweryn](@/w/sedzia-seweryn.md) also confirmed his departure on his Instagram story.

 On June 6th [Boro](@/w/boro.md) added a set of stories on Instagram, titled "PTW Last Dance".
 It mostly contained photos of various moments in PTW he was part of, but also several photos with ["the Greens"](@/a/the-greens.md) (an insider group of wrestlers from [MZW](@/o/mzw.md), like himself), some of whom had already quit PTW.
-The final image in this set was just a black background with text saying "Merci et au revoir" (Thank you and goodbye), strongly implying that he left as well.
+The final image in this set was just a black background with text saying "Merci et au revoir" (_Thank you and goodbye_), strongly implying that he left as well.

 Michał "Mutant" Świątkowski, an inactive PTW wrestler who got shelved just after his return at Gold Rush, seemingly confirmed his exit through Instagram stories.
-He posted a poll, asking fans whether he should continue wrestling in a "new" place, or return to an "old" place, with [PpW](@/o/ppw.md) marked as "new", and [KPW](@/o/kpw.md) as "old".
+He posted a poll, asking fans whether he should continue wrestling in a "new" place, or return to an "old" one, with [PpW](@/o/ppw.md) marked as "new", and [KPW](@/o/kpw.md) as "old".

 On June 8th, Legia Łysych, a tag team consisting of [Marco Hammers](@/w/marco-hammers.md) and [Olgierd](@/w/olgierd.md), who never announced leaving PTW, made their surprise debut for [PpW](@/o/ppw.md) at [Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md).
-On their social media platforms they still appeared to be signed with PTW, as Marco Hammers feuded with Vincent Caravaggio, and both team members released an Instagram story where the neon lights from their Performance Center venue were clearly visible.
+On their social media platforms they still appeared to be signed with PTW, as Marco Hammers feuded with [Vincent Caravaggio](@/w/vincent-caravaggio.md), and both team members released an Instagram story where the neon lights from their Performance Center venue were clearly visible.
 For Olgierd, that debut was also a return - he is a PpW original known previously as Hades.
 The two answered an open challenge issued by Pure Gold ([Gabriel Queen](@/w/gabriel-queen.md) and [Vic Golden](@/w/vic-golden.md)).
 This was the culmination of a storyline started back in PTW, where the two teams joined forces to prevent PAKA from becoming the inaugural Tag Team Champions.
 That plan failed, and the two teams feuded bitterly over it.

 On June 9th, [Sambor](@/w/sambor.md) posted a [black and white photo](https://www.instagram.com/p/C7_u3gIsgSO/) of himself and his valet Rusałka on his Instagram profile.
 He thanked the organization, Pawłowski and the fans for helping him on his path to becoming a wrestler.
 This was also interpreted as his exit from PTW.

-On Thursday June 13th, PTW has taken down the roster section of their page.
+On Thursday June 13th, PTW have taken down the roster section of their page.

 In a [Twitch stream](https://www.twitch.tv/videos/2180575222) on June 25th, Pawłowski confirmed that [Axel Fox](@/w/axel-fox.md), a popular babyface, has also quit the organization.
-This was the first time this info was shared, as Axel himself did not reveal it before.
+This was the first time this info was shared, as Axel himself had not revealed it before.
 Axel made his debut for PpW at [Ale Grzeje](@/e/ppw/2024-07-13-ppw-ale-grzeje.md) on July 13th.

 [samson-shoot-interview]: https://www.youtube.com/watch?v=0t8TTAVxQoE&t=3s
 [paterek-tweet]: https://x.com/APaterek/status/1790078979447120009